ystia/yorc/rest/http_api.md

 `HTTP/1.1 201 Created`

-Other possible response response codes are `400` if an host with the same `<hostname>` already exists or if  required parameters are missing.
+Other possible response response codes are `400` if a host with the same `<hostname>` already exists or if  required parameters are missing.

-### Update an Host of the pool <a name="hostspool-update"></a>
+### Update a Host of the pool <a name="hostspool-update"></a>

-Updates tags list or connection of an host of the hosts pool managed by this Janus cluster.
+Updates tags list or connection of a host of the hosts pool managed by this Janus cluster.

 Both connection and tags list object of the JSON request are optional.
 This tags list should be composed with elements with the "op" parameter set to "add" or "remove" but defaults to "add" if omitted. *Adding* a tag that already exists replace its value.